Example dataset#

 .ef file#

-The older Java version used the .offests file to build at runtime the elias-fano structure.
+The older Java version used the .offsets file to build at runtime the elias-fano structure.
 The offsets are just a contiguous big-endian bitstream of the gaps between successive offsets written as elias-gamma-codes.
 To avoid re-building this structure every time we added the .ef file which can be memory-mapped with little parsing at the cost of being endianness dependent.
 The .ef file is in little-endian,

 To generate the .ef file from either a .offsets file or a .graph file, you can use the webgraph-rs bin utility: